Malachy-Okwute/CutterManagmentSystem/README.md

 # Cutter Management System

-A system that facilitates the management of cutters and their relations with machines and parts.
+A program that facilitates collection of machine management, and their associated cutters and parts condition.